williamjsdavis/continentalDeformationMAT/README.md

 # Animations
-Below are animations comparing the time evolution of the  previous Ar=1 and Ar=10 models.
+Below are animations comparing the time evolution of the  previous Ar=1 and Ar=10 models (left and right are Ar=1 and Ar=10, respectively).
 Animations are made the using the function `mainAnimation()` in `main.m`.

 <img src="https://user-images.githubusercontent.com/38541020/87986639-3f0bdf00-ca92-11ea-9e81-d23afbbff34f.gif" width="500" height="auto"/><img src="https://user-images.githubusercontent.com/38541020/87987207-19cba080-ca93-11ea-9995-9f8749467be7.gif" width="500" height="auto"/>